andresp/cablemodem-status/README.md

 # Cable Modem Status Retriever

-This script retrieves channel information from a cable modem and stores time series data to an InfluxDB.
+This script retrieves channel information from a cable modem and stores time series data to an InfluxDB as well as Event Logs in Loki.
 The data can be visualized using tools such as Grafana.

 ## Supported Modems